Can You Save Browning Arborvitae? Preventive Action Plan

 Care Tips for Thuja Trees Turning Brown

 • Plant arborvitae trees on the northeast or east side of your estate to protect them from the chilly breeze.
+Also, check tips to care for arborvitae trees.

-• It grows best in well drained fertile soil that retains moisture.
+• It grows best in well-drained fertile soil that retains moisture.

 • Grow arborvitae trees in the spring or late summer to allow the roots to grow before the plant goes inactive for the winter and the ground freezes.